RafaelFelic/Portfolio/README.md

 # [My Portfolio](https://rafafportfolio.vercel.app/)

 Welcome to the GitHub repository for my personal portfolio website.
-As a Front-End Developer with a focus on JavaScript, React and Tailwind CSS, this portfolio showcases my projects, skills, and experiences in web development.
+As a Front-End Developer with a focus on HTML, CSS, JavaScript, React and Tailwind CSS, this portfolio showcases my projects, skills, and experiences in web development.
 Designed with responsiveness in mind, it features a clean, modern UI/UX, highlighting my work and the technologies I use.

 ## Table of Contents
 - [Technologies Used](#technologies-used)